-WGU is pleased to have received $22,136,335 through the Higher Education Emergency Relief Fund (HEERF) II, which was authorized through passage of the Coronavirus Response and Relief Supplemental Appropriations Act in December 2020.
-This federal funding will be distributed as student emergency aid grants.
-Eligible students who may be experiencing financial hardships as a result of the pandemic, will receive grants to ease their cost of attendance financial burdens related tuition, food, housing, health care (including mental health needs), and childcare.
-We are grateful that WGU students were included in this round of HEERF funding.
+WGU students were included in the Higher Education Emergency Relief Fund (HEERF) II & III, which was authorized through passage of the Coronavirus Response and Relief Supplemental Appropriations Act in December 2020.
+This federal funding is being disbursed as student emergency aid grants.
+Eligible students who may be experiencing financial hardships because of the pandemic will receive grants to offset the cost of attendance.
+Funding can be used to ease financial burdens related to tuition, food, housing, health care (including mental health needs), and childcare.

 Refer to the Student Handbook for more information.

-WGU recognizes that with more than 130,000 Night Owls, many more students may be experiencing financial hardships than are reflected in the information provided by their FAFSA filings.
+WGU recognizes that with more than 130,000 Night Owls, many more students may be experiencing financial hardships than we are able to help with federal HEERF money.

 WGU endeavors to help as many students as possible.
-For those who were not eligible for HEERF II emergency grants, WGU has several options to help if you’re experiencing hardship.
+For those who were not eligible for HEERF II & III emergency grants, several options are available.
 Visit Student Financial Resources for scholarships, grants, and other support.